cgu-swebe-2019/rebelbogota.github.io/SessionB.md

 --------------|------------
-Andrei Gomberg | Read a Book, and We'll Talk Later'': Rational Ignorance and Timing of Information Provision Trevor Finch | Information Aggregation in Jury Decision Making Kirby Nielsen | Preferences for the Resolution of Uncertainty and the Timing of Information Thomas Meissner | Measuring Preference Over the Temporal Resolution of Consumption Uncertainty
+Andrei Gomberg | Read a Book, and We'll Talk Later'': Rational Ignorance and Timing of Information Provision Trevor Finch | Information Aggregation in Jury Decision Making Michal Krawczyk | The representativeness heuristic and the choice of lottery tickets: A field experiment Thomas Meissner | Measuring Preference Over the Temporal Resolution of Consumption Uncertainty

 ### **B-6.
 Markets and Industrial Organization**